DATA PROTECTION WEBSITE

 https://www.twitch.tv/p/en/legal/privacy-notice/

-• Studydrive,a service of the Studydrive GmbH, Karl-Marx-Straße 97-99, 12043 Berlin, Deutschland.
-You can find the data protection notice here:
+Studydrive, an offer of Studydrive GmbH, Karl-Marx-Straße 97-99, 12043 Berlin, Germany.
+You can find the privacy policy here:

 https://www.studydrive.net/en/tag/privacy-policy

-• Studyfix,a service of the Studyflix GmbH, Kirchbergstr.
-23, 86157 Augsburg, Deutschland.
-You can find the data protection notice here:
+Studyfix, an offer from Studyflix GmbH, Kirchbergstr.
+23, 86157 Augsburg, Germany.
+You can find the privacy policy here:

 https://studyflix.de/datenschutz

-• Get in IT / Get in Engineering, a service of the get in GmbH, Siegburger Straße 215, 50679 Köln, Deutschland.
-You can find the data protection notice here:
+Get in IT / Get in Engineering, an offer of get in GmbH, Siegburger Straße 215, 50679 Cologne, Germany.
+You can find the data protection information here:

 https://www.get-in.de/datenschutz

-You can revoke your consent at any time, most easily via our Cookie Manager.
-You can also delete cookies in the browser of your end device (please note that such deletion must be carried out separately for each end device due to the technical design).
+You can revoke your consent at any time, the easiest way is via our cookie manager.
+You can also delete cookies in the browser of your end device (please note that such a deletion must be carried out separately for each end device due to the technical design).

 Through the respective use of measurement tools, your personal data may be transferred to recipients in third countries.
 Third countries are countries outside the EU and outside the EEA.
 These third countries also include the USA.
-In the USA, there is no comparable level of data protection as in Europe.
-In particular, it is possible that government agencies access personal data without us or you knowing about it.
-Legal prosecution may not be promising.
+In this respect, there is no comparable level of data protection in the USA as in Europe if the company receiving the data is not certified in accordance with the adequacy decision between the EU and the USA, the Data Privacy Framework (DPF), which has been in force since 10 July 2023.
+In particular, it is possible that government agencies may access personal data without us or you being aware of this.
+Legal action may not be successful.

-We transfer personal data to third countries on the basis of the EU standard contractual clauses when using measurement tools accordingly, if required.
+If there is no adequacy decision, we transfer personal data to third countries on the basis of the EU standard contractual clauses when using measurement tools in order to establish an equivalent level of data protection.
 You can find more information here:

 (1) IP address of the accessing computer